Frequently Asked Questions

 Students who arrive late will not be allowed to test.
 The proctor will direct any late arrivals to exit the room and register for another session.
 There will be no exceptions.

-Please register for another upcoming test session if a test is canceled due to a university closure or you miss a session you previously registered to take.
-Register for AP Alert or monitor APSU's home page if inclement weather threatens.
+Please register for another upcoming test session if a test is canceled due to a university closure or you miss a session you previously registered to attend.
+Register for RAVE Alert or monitor APSU's home page if inclement weather threatens.
+For more information about the university's inclement weather policy, please visit APSU's Police website.

 This test is scored based on the number of questions answered correctly.
 There is no penalty for guessing, so you should try to answer every question.
 It is better to guess at an answer than not respond at all.
 If you have some knowledge about a question and can eliminate one or more of the answer choices as wrong, your chance of selecting the right answer is improved.